 Discover Which Websites Rank for Individual Keywords

-See what you’re up against with the top ranking results on Google’s front page so you can understand which websites are already ranking for each keyword and what their SEO difficulty rank is.
-This data helps you understand who your competition for this keyword will be and how strong your own rank will have to be to meet or exceed their position.
+Use KWFinder’s “Search By Domain” tab to see what you’re up against with the top ranking results on Google’s front page so you can understand which websites are already ranking for specific keywords and what their SEO difficulty rank is.
+This data helps you understand who your competition for this keyword will be and how strong your own rankings will have to be to meet or exceed their position.
 It’s also a useful tool to show you what the quality of your competitor’s content is like so you can prepare yours to be as good or better than theirs.
-Bear in mind that when you see websites in this field such as Google, Youtube, Wikipedia or other high ranking websites, you’ll likely never be able to surpass their position and thus, never rank in the top spot for that respective keyword.
+Bear in mind that when you see websites in this field such as Google, Youtube, Wikipedia or other high ranking websites, you’ll likely never be able to surpass their position—or at least, it will be extremely difficult to surpass them—because their domains are so powerful.

 KWFinder’s Pros & Cons